CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

     ![cve-root](cve-root.png)

-    Apparently, according to [Exploit-DB](https://www.exploit-db.com/exploits/47502), there is already a way to exploit this, which answers the first question.
+    Apparently, according to [Exploit-DB](https://www.exploit-db.com/exploits/47502), there is a way to exploit this, which also help us to answer the first question.

 2. The above page contains details on how to use this exploit: